sketchyTK/Module-8-Challenge-Vehicle-Builder/README.md

 Refer to the [video submission guide on the Full-Stack Blog](https://coding-boot-camp.github.io/full-stack/computer-literacy/video-submission-guide) for additional guidance on creating a video.

 ### User Story
+https://stackoverflow.com/questions/21525282/for-else-loop-in-javascript - used for wheelie & towing methods in Cli.ts
 ```md
 AS a developer
 I WANT to update an existing application to include additional vehicle types